Let’s be real for just a minute.

 Build a Food Kit – Help you determine the types and amounts of food to store for your family’s needs.

 Family Emergency Plan – A basic family emergency information plan to help get all critical emergency information in one place.

 Special Senior Considerations – Additional considerations when preparing for emergencies with seniors.

 Pet Emergency Kits – Don’t let your pets be forgotten when getting prepared.
 Include them with your family’s disaster preparations.

 For the Kids – Play games and test your knowledge!
 Parents – get the whole family involved in preparing!

 Build Low-Cost Kits – How to put a kit together on the cheap

 Subscribe to AlertOC – Get alerted on your cell phone, home phone, and e-mail when emergencies occur.
 It’s free, easy and sends out only important alerts.

-The most likely nature disasters the we face here in Rossmoor and the surround area are earthquakes and because of our proximity to the ocean, the tsunamis they can generate.
+The most likely natural disasters we face here in Rossmoor and the surrounding area are earthquakes and because of our proximity to the ocean, the tsunamis they can generate.
 We’ve created a full page of resources to help you understand more about preparing for earthquakes, surviving the quake itself, and recovering in the aftermath.
-Once you have your basic emergency kits and information together, take a few minutes to fine tune your kits and knowledge about earthquakes and recovering from them.
+Once you have your basic emergency kits and information together, take a few minutes to fine-tune your kits and knowledge about earthquakes and recovering from them.

 If you have any questions regarding preparing yourself and your family for emergency situations and disasters or suggestions on how we can help you prepare, please reach out to your RHA Emergency Prep team.
 Just fill out the form below and we’ll get back with you shortly.